ZenDugo/TALC-Frontend/README.md

 TALC-Frontend

-A plan for allowing Renters and Tenants to have better communication between eachother.
+A plan for allowing Renters and Tenants to have better communication between each other.